rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 We have updated CdrImg to accept event handlers.
 This is intended to support `onError` event handlers.
 See the [CdrImg docs](../../components/image/#error-event-handler) for more details and examples

-### CdrCard Hover State
+### CdrCard Linked State

-CdrCard has been updated with a new hover state.
-Any custom hover logic that you may have applied to instances of CdrCard should be removed in favor of this new default behavior.
+CdrCard has been updated with a new `linked` property which can be used to add a hover effect to cards that are wrapped in a link.
+Any custom hover logic that you may have applied to instances of CdrCard should be removed in favor of using this new property.
+See the [CdrCard docs](../../components/card/#linked) for more details and examples

 ## Bug Fixes